Human Mosquito Magnets

 64 people is not an enormous sample size.
 With more subjects we'd have a better idea of the shape of the curve, but from the sample we do have, it appears that people's attractiveness to mosquitoes falls into a bell curve, with the tallest part of the curve down toward the lesser end of the scale.
 Lucky people like me make up that long upper tail of the curve.
 Other research over the years has even pinned a rough number on it: about 20% of people seem to be significantly more mosquito-friendly than average.

 But that's just your natural genetics that you can't do much about.
 There are ways you can artificially make yourself even more attractive to the little beasties.
-One way is to get bitten by one that carries malaria, and catch malaria.
-Malaria is an infection with the Plasmodium malariae blood parasite.
+One way is to get bitten by one that carries the microorganism that causes malaria, and catch malaria.
+Malaria is an infection with the Plasmodium blood parasite, mainly the Plasmodium falciparum species.
 The exact mechanism isn't yet known, but having malaria alters your body's scent in some way.
 Other mosquitoes key onto that, and zoom in to bite you.
 This gives the parasite to those mosquitoes, who then go off and spread it to others.
-Those little Plasmodium guys have figured out the ultimate evolutionary advantage: they infect the mosquitoes and vertebrates upon whom their life cycle depends in such a way that it causes them to interact with each other more.
+Those little Plasmodium guys have figured out the ultimate evolutionary advantage: they infect the vertebrates upon whom their life cycle depends in such a way that it causes them to be spread even wider.

 In 2019, a team of Chinese researchers published a study in which they developed a synthetic mosquito attractant that's approximately twice as effective as a commercial version called BG-Lure.
 They tested all kinds of mixtures and found that a blend of lactic acid, hexanoic acid, 3-methyl-1-butanol, cyclopentanone, 1-octen-3-ol, 6-methyl-5-hepten-2-one, and ammonia was best.
 They called it Mix-5 in their study.
 So if you want to impress your friends, get ahold of some Mix-5 and spread it on yourself.
 As you can probably surmise, the purpose of the study was to find better ways to bait mosquito traps and electric bug zappers in a region of China where dengue is especially problematic.